Adldap2/Adldap2/docs/distinguished-names.md

 #### Creating a DN From A Model

-When you're creating a new AD record, you'll need to create a distinguished name as well.
+When you're creating a new LDAP record, you'll need to create a distinguished name as well.
 Let's go through an example of creating a new user.

 ```php